marwahaha/ZZ-FORK-swc-wiki/Configuration-Problems-and-Solutions.md

         3. Open it with notepad: Right Click on it -> Edit
         4. Add the text "ipython notebook" to the file -- it should look just like you would type it in a command prompt.
         5. Save & close.
     * Now when a user double clicks on the .bat file, a notebook server will spawn in that directory.
     * The user can move the .bat file to wherever they want their IPython notebook's working directory to be.
     * The user can make copies of the .bat file, and stash one in all the directories they frequently use.
     * Instructors can distribute a copy of the file in the same folder as any example notebooks, so the users can just double-click-and-go in the correct directory.
 No need to teach users the command prompt.

 ### git

+**All**

+* When pushing to GitHub, username/password are rejected, although student knows that they are correct
+    * Some students have needed to use their full email address, rather than their username, in the username field.
+    * (Although this makes little sense) Try hitting backspace many times in the password field to "clear out old password info".
+This might be a Git Bash issue, but unconfirmed.

 **Windows (Git Bash)**